datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 10.1  Tax Matters Member  TC "Section 10.1  Tax Matters Member"
 \\f C \\l "2" .

-​(i) [INSERT A LUCKY MEMBER’S NAME NERE] is hereby designated as the initial Tax Matters Member, who shall be the Company’s "Tax Matters Partner" for purposes of § 6231 (a)(7) of the Code and shall have the power to manage and control, on behalf of the Company, any administrative proceeding at the Company level with the Internal Revenue
+​(i) [INSERT A LUCKY MEMBER'S NAME NERE] is hereby designated as the initial Tax Matters Member, who shall be the Company's "Tax Matters Partner" for purposes of § 6231 (a)(7) of the Code and shall have the power to manage and control, on behalf of the Company, any administrative proceeding at the Company level with the Internal Revenue